claremacrae/ApprovalTests-ConanDemo/README.md

 assertions: 1 | 1 failed
 ```

-If I copy the contents of `hello.HelloApproval.approved.txt` to `hello.HelloApproval.approved.txt` and run again, the test will pass
+If I copy the contents of `hello.HelloApproval.received.txt` to `hello.HelloApproval.approved.txt` and run again, the test will pass

 ```shell script
 $ ./build/bin/AT_demo